JSQLParser/JSqlParser/README.md

 ## Extensions in the latest SNAPSHOT version 1.3

+* changed behaviour of dotted multipart names for tables and columns to accept ORM class names (issue #163) ** the parser allows now empty inner names, to still accept missing schema names for SQLServer (db..col) ** methods like **getDatabase** will still work but have no sense using it for classnames
 * named parameter for **OFFSET** (issue #612)
 * corrected ISNULL regression (issue #610)
 * refactored statement test classes to the class corresponding packages